harshdeepsinghhanspal/Flight_Prediction_Website_Streamlit_ML/README.md

 [+] First, train🏃‍♂️ the dataset and get the scaler model.

 [+] Then make the interface🎛 and use the scaler model there to make predictions.

+[+] ⚠Use "python -m streamlit run whole-directory.py" command line to execute the .py file.